 If you spend more than your credit limit, your bank or card issuer will charge you an overlimit fee.

-This fee varies between provider, but as example, it’s €12.70 with An Post and €7.00 with AIB, and will be applied every month you exceed your credit limit.
+This fee varies between providers and will be applied every month you exceed your credit limit.
+For example, it’s €12.70 with An Post, and €7.00 with AIB.

 Yes, you can request a decrease in your credit limit, as long as your new limit isn’t below the balance still outstanding on your account.